Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric integrators

 Equation (\ref{eq:q_t_V_prop}) follows immediately from Eq.~(\ref{eq:q_dot_V_prop}).
 Because $V_{2}$ is real, Eq.~(\ref{eq:A_dot_V_prop}) implies that $d\operatorname{Im}A_{t}/dt=0$ and, therefore, $\operatorname{Im}A_{t}=\operatorname{Im}A_{0}$.
 As a consequence, if the coefficients $V_{j}\equiv V_{j}(q_{t},\operatorname{Im}A_{t})$ depend only on $q_{t}$ and $\operatorname{Im}A_{t}$, then $V_{j}$ remain unchanged during the potential propagation and Eqs.~(\ref{eq:p_dot_V_prop} )--(\ref{eq:gamma_dot_V_prop}) can be solved separately to yield Eqs.~(\ref{eq:p_t_V_prop})--(\ref{eq:gamma_t_V_prop}), respectively.

-The assumption is obviously satisfied in the global harmonic, local harmonic, and single Hessian TGWD, for which the coefficients of $V_{\text{eff}}$ depend on $\psi(t)$ only via $q_{t}$.
+The assumption is obviously satisfied in the global harmonic, local harmonic, and single-Hessian TGWD, for which the coefficients of $V_{\text{eff}}$ depend on $\psi(t)$ only via $q_{t}$.
 In the variational methods, coefficients of the effective potential depend on the expectation values

 which depend on both $q_{t}$ and $\operatorname{Im}A_{t}$ but on no other parameters of $\psi(t)$ because the density $\rho(x)=|\psi(x)|^{2}$ depends on $\psi(t)$ only via $\operatorname{Im}A_{t}$ [see Eq.~(\ref{eq:psi_squared})].